docsforadobe/after-effects-scripting-guide/docs/renderqueueitem.rst

 **Description**

-Saves the item’s current render settings as a new template with the specified name.
+Saves the item's current render settings as a new template with the specified name.

 **Parameters**